 Leadership and service

-Kansas State University is the perfect place to set your scene, whatever that may be.
+Kansas State University is the perfect environment to develop your leadership skills and interests.
 You might raise money for charity, design a solar car or lead your residence hall soccer team to a championship.

 Personalize your college life to fit your interests.
 No matter what you do, you're guaranteed to have fun and make friends for life.